Common Questions About Medical Interviews & MMIs

 Medical Interviews Questions & Themes

-What types of medical interview are there?
+What types of medical interviews are there?

 - MMI (Multiple Mini Interview): candidates rotate through various themed ‘stations’, each addressing a particular topic presented as a ‘scenario’